 Taking your SS benefits at the right time will have a lifetime impact and could make a massive difference to a retiree’s standard of living.
 It will affect your retirement and savings accounts.
 That’s why it’s imperative to coordinate the preservation and distribution of these accounts to delay your SS income and avoid paying excessive and unnecessary taxes.
 SS is taxed at a lower rate than your retirement accounts or any other income.

 Managing the impact of taxes.
 As much as 85% of your benefits may be subject to income taxation.
-Nearly every source of income is included: wages, pensions, dividends, capital gains, business income; tax-exempt interest.
+Nearly every source of income is included: wages, pensions, dividends, capital gains, business income, and tax-exempt interest.
 It’s important to time your SS benefits along with the withdrawals from your retirement accounts to reduce or eliminate unnecessary or excessive taxes.
 Forbes had an article in reference to SS “Secrets.”
-“When it comes to possibly paying federal income taxes on your Social Security benefits, withdrawals from Roth IRAs aren’t counted, but withdrawals from 401(k), 403(b), regular IRAs, and other tax-deferred accounts are.
+“When it comes to possibly pay federal income taxes on your Social Security benefits, withdrawals from Roth IRAs aren’t counted, but withdrawals from 401(k), 403(b), regular IRAs, and other tax-deferred accounts are.

 6. How can you maximize your lifetime Social Security benefit?

-This is not the government’s money it’s your money that you’ve paid into the system for years.
+This is not the government’s money.
+It’s your money that you’ve paid into the system for years.
 This is not Welfare or Food Stamps.
 You need to know the rules to maximize your SS benefits for yourself and your family.
 Get what you are owed!